twgoetz/mobx-demo/esbuild-carbon/readme.md

-# Mobx state tree sample app with Carbon and Vite
+# Mobx state tree sample app with Carbon and esbuild

 ## Usage

-Do an `npm install`, then `npm run dev`.
-This will start the development server on `localhost:3003`.
-You can change the port in the `package.json`.
-The first time loading takes a long time because of the Carbon Sass compilation.
-So will any subsequent change if you change the `.scss` files.
-Thanks Carbon for making this so horrible.
-Any other code change is reflected immediately.
-If not, reload the page.
+Do an `npm install`, then `make all server`.
+This builds the client and simple server.
+Run the server with `node dist/server.js`.
+Check the console log for the PORT (which you can change in the code).